Willowdale, Pennsylvania: 1800s

 During the nineteenth century, the crossroads grew as the nearby Du Pont Factory increased its manufacture of black powder.
 The black powder, which was 15% charcoal, needed the process of burning trees to produce the power and the willow trees from Willowdale were among the best to burn.

 As a result of the town's growth, a post office, general store, church, wheelwright shop, blacksmith, and church were erected during the late nineteenth century in and around the crossroads.

-In 1866, Josiah Pyle and William Rakestraw, both landowners in the crossroads, formed the Rakeshaw-Pyle nurseries on the northeast of the crossroads near the present-day Willowdale Church.
+In 1866, Josiah Pyle and William Rakestraw, both landowners in the crossroads, formed the Rakestraw-Pyle Company, a plant nursery on the northeast of the crossroads near the present-day Willowdale Church.
 The property included a greenhouse, water tower, and gardens.
-The business still exists in the same area today and is known as RP Nursies.
+The business is still owned and operated by the same family in the same location today.
+It is now known as R-P Nurseries.

 1900s

 During the twentieth century, the community's growth continued.
 In 1906, a trolley line was built by the West Chester Street Rail company through the present-day crossroads and following the Unionville Road.
 The service, which originated in Kennett Square, stopped at the station at the general store near the crossroads at Willowdale, and ran ten minutes before and after each hour throughout the day.

 A trolley switch between the chapel building and the station allowed two trolley cars to pass by each other, going in opposite directions to and from Kennett Square.
 The trolley ran through the area until 1929, when a bus route replaced the service.
 Today, one can still see the outline of the trolley line on the stone wall lining on the left side of the Unionville Road, driving southwards.